⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Medium Probability

-Ongoing or new litigation related to tobacco products, including reduced-risk categories, could result in substantial financial penalties and reputational damage, costing hundreds of millions to billions in legal expenses and settlements.
+Ongoing or new litigation related to health effects of tobacco and nicotine products could result in substantial financial penalties and damage brand reputation, impacting earnings and investor sentiment.

 Metric